 You will need to have a 4WD to reach Double Island Point.
 If you don’t have a 4WD, you can book a tour from Rainbow Beach to go canoeing or surfing; it will take you there (see below for details).

-Another option is to do an overnight hike (more info below).
+Another option is to do an overnight hike (more info below too).

-I haven’t done this one myself, but I’ve seen several times a tour organising it.
+I haven’t done this one myself yet, but I’ve seen several times a tour organising it.
 They take you to Double Island Point in a 4WD with the canoes, and you can explore the ocean from there.
 From the lighthouse, we could see the canoes surrounded by dolphins.
-It must be an awesome experience!
+It must be an awesome experience: check out this tour*!

 6. Surf Australia’s longest waves at Double Island Point